pantelis/aiml-common/lectures/pgm/recursive-state-estimation/_index.md

 In [Inference in Graphical Models section]({{<ref "../bayesian-inference">}}) we have seen how sequential data belonging to just two evidential variables (captured via $p(x,y)$) can be treated by probabilistic models to infer (reason) about values of the posterior.
 Now we will expand on two fronts:

-* Introduce the concept of _state_ $s$ that encapsulates multiple random variables and consider _dynamical systems_ with non-trivial non-linear dynamics (state transition models) common in robotics, medical diagnosis and many other fields.
+* Introduce the concept of _state_ $s$ that encapsulates multiple random variables and consider _dynamical systems_ with non-trivial non-linear dynamics (state transition models) common in robotics and many other fields.

 * Introduce the time index $t$ explicitly in the aforementioned state evolution as represented via a graphical model.